TurboCartPig/prog2006-ircmq-client/readme.md

 [x] - Other linux terminals - Not tested (you should use alacritty anyway)

-[?] - MacOS terminals - Not tested
+[x] - MacOS terminals - works for default terminal

 ## Instructions